CS-SI/Orekit/README.txt

 The src/test/java directory contains the tests sources.
 The src/test/resources directory contains the tests data.
 The src/tutorials directory contains sources for example use of the library.
+The src/design directory contains pieces for a UML model of the library.

 Orekit relies on the following free software, all released under business friendly free licenses.